 Overall satisfaction scored an average of just over four, the mid-point of the scale.
-The general sentiment towards Library Search is neither satisfied nor dissatisfied.
+Neither satisfied nor dissatisfied is the general sentiment towards Library Search.
 Analysing qualitative responses might hint at where there is room for improvement.

 Monitoring satisfaction trends with product-specific tasks is critical to inform product decisions.
 The following tasks and their baseline satisfaction are:

 |Satisfaction score 1 to 7

 |look for a specific book or journal article